2012 Shetland Islands Council election

 Elections to Shetland Islands Council were held on 3 May 2012, the same day as the other Scottish local government elections.
-The election was the second using the seven new wards created as a result of the Local Governance (Scotland) Act 2004, each ward elected three or four Councillors using the single transferable vote system a form of proportional representation, with 22 Councillors elected.
+The election was the second using the seven new wards created as a result of the Local Governance (Scotland) Act 2004, each ward elected three or four Councillors using the single transferable vote system form of proportional representation, with 22 Councillors elected.

-As in 2007 Independents took all of the 22 seats on the Council.
+As in 2007 Independents took all of the 22 seats on the council.
 The Scottish National Party contested both Lerwick Wards for the first time in 2012 but only secured 1.9% of the vote.
-The Council was again administered solely by Independents.
+The council was again administered solely by Independents.

 Election results

 Note: "Votes" are the first preference votes.
 The net gain/loss and percentage changes relate to the result of the previous Scottish local elections on 3 May 2007.
 This may differ from other published sources showing gain/loss relative to seats held at dissolution of Scotland's councils.